inocan-group/vue3-google-map/docs/components/index.md

 # Components

-This library is intended to be used in a _composable_ fashion and therefore you will find yourself using nested components to build your map rather than just a complicated _inline_ format.
+This library is intended to be used in a composable fashion.
+Therefore you will find yourself using nested components to build your map rather than just a complicated inline format.

 The main mapping component is `GoogleMap`, however the following components are available at your disposal: